Are you planning for Easter yet? Need ideas for baby’s first Easter activities? We’ve got you covered!

 We all know how fun it is to decorate eggs for Easter.
 No family member, no matter how young, should miss out!

-For older infants, you (or an older sibling) can hold the eggs while Baby decorates with the stickers, crayons, or whatever their little hands can hold.
+For older infants, you (or an older sibling) can hold the eggs while your baby decorates with the stickers, crayons, or whatever their little hands can hold.

 #2 – Fill the basket